-Participants aged 14 and over were asked which of a range of support services or networks they had accessed over the previous three months, if any, to help manage their mental health or wellbeing.
-As shown below in Figure 38, most commonly, participants sought support from their social networks, with two-infive (40%) reporting that they 'spoke with colleagues, friends or family members'.
+Participants aged 14 and over who indicated that they had accessed mental health support or information were asked which of a range of support services or networks they had accessed over the previous three months to help manage their mental health or wellbeing.
+As shown below in Which of the following support services or networks, if any, did you utilise over the past three months to help manage your mental health or improve wellbeing?
+(Ages 14+), most commonly, participants sought support from their social networks, with two-in-five (40%) reporting that they 'spoke with colleagues, friends or family members'.
 This was closely followed by a similar proportion (37%) who utilised their GP.
-Just over a quarter accessed a 'psychologist, psychiatrist or counsellor' (26%), while 16% 'looked online for selfhelp information or support'.
+Just over a quarter accessed a 'psychologist, psychiatrist or counsellor' (26%), while 16% 'looked online for self-help information or support'.
 Each of the other options was only selected by around 1 in 20 participants or fewer.